 Instructions

 - Turn the Instant Pot to saute and add the olive oil.
 When hot, add the Italian sausage and cook, crumbling with a wooden spoon or spatula.
 Stir frequently to prevent the sausage from sticking to the bottom of the pot.
-When Italian sausage is partly cooked, add the onions and garlic and continue cooking for about 4-5 more minutes, until onions are soft and meat is no longer pink.
+When the sausage is partly cooked, add the onions and garlic and continue cooking for about 4-5 more minutes, until onions are soft and meat is no longer pink.

 - Stir in the chicken broth, water, marinara sauce, spices, and broken lasagna noodles.
 Place the lid on the pot and flip the valve to "sealing."
 Cook over manual high pressure for 6 minutes.